teddylfwu/AAAI21-Virtual-Conference/doc/aaai-2021-practice/deployment_aws.md

 Now it supports:
    * create users in batch
    * export all users (only emails)
-   * reset specific password for user
+   * reset a specific password for user

 Please see this part's [README.md](https://github.com/teddylfwu/AAAI21-Virtual-Conference/blob/develop/tools/aws/cognito/README.md)